Liquid Colourants for Water-Based Paints

 How to get as many colours as you want when you want

-- All are suitably Light-Fast (non-fading) for exterior use.
+- All are highly Lightfast (non-fading) and thus suitable for exterior use.

 - The Titanium Super White is very useful as colours can be lightened and hiding power (opacity) can be increased with it.

-- Paint viscosity (thickness) will drop somewhat when some of the liquid colourants are added so bear this in mind.
+- Paint viscosity (thickness) will drop somewhat when the liquid colourants are added so bear this in mind.

 Titanium Super White (70%)